rohan843/cybersecurity-notes/README.md

 A security audit is a review of an organization's security controls, policies and procedures against a set of expectations.
 These can be **internal or external**.

 An internal security audit is typically conducted by a team of people, that might include the organization's compliance officer, security manager and other security team members.
+Internal security audits help improve an organization's security posture and help in avoiding fines from governing agencies due to a lack of compliance.